awesome-mws/udacity-mws-nd/1. Accessible and Responsive Web Apps/README.md

 ## 1. Why Responsive:

 1. Quiz 8
-> press on (ctrl + Shift + M) -- toggle device toolbar.
-Then go the dropdown menu and then (Edit...).
+> press on (Ctrl + Shift + M) -- toggle device toolbar.
+Then go the drop-down menu and then (Edit...).
 Then (Add Custom Device).

 ## 2. Starting Small:

 1. Defining the Viewport
 > His chrome book is 2560pixel width.
-However when he open the viewport width he gets only 1280px.
-WHY ? becuase not all pixels are cerated equally ?!
+However, when he opens the viewport width he gets only 1280px.
+WHY? because not all pixels are created equally ?!

 2. Pixels, pixels and moar pixels!
-> Hardware Pixels vs Device Independented Pixel -- DIP will always take same amount of display on the screen regardless of the pixel desity of the display.
+> Hardware Pixels vs Device Independent Pixel -- DIP will always take the same amount of display on the screen regardless of the pixel density of the display.
 The 1280px DIPs scales up to 2560px HP.
 So you should always include the ViewPort Meta.

 3. Pixelation
 > mobile device pixels that found on the specs are the HP.